oncodash/ontoweaver/README.md

-We want to map the `id` column to the node type `id` and the `phone_number` column to the node type `phone_number`, but we want to remove all characters that are not numeric, using the default substitute (""), meaning the forbidden characters will only be removed and not replace by anther character.
+We want to map the `id` column to the node type `id` and the `phone_number` column to the node type `phone_number`, but we want to remove all characters that are not numeric, using the default substitute (""), meaning the forbidden characters will only be removed, and not replaced by another character.
 The mapping would look like this:

 ```yaml
 row: